Theatre organ

 Theatre organs have horseshoe-shaped arrangements of stop tabs (tongue-shaped switches) above and around the instrument's keyboards on their consoles.
 Theatre organ consoles were typically decorated with brightly colored stop tabs, with built-in console lighting.
 Organs in the UK had a common feature: large translucent surrounds extending from both sides of the console, with internal colored lighting.
 Theatre organs began to be installed in other venues, such as civic auditoriums, sports arenas, private residences, and churches.

 Though there are few original instruments, hundreds of theatre pipe organs are installed in public venues throughout the world today, while many more exist in private residences.

+Some theatre organs have been digitally sampled to create digital sample sets of both free and paid for softwares like the free GrandOrgue or the paid Hauptwerk which can allow anyone to play it.
+A popular free sample set is the 3/10 Redford Theatre Barton organ along with a downgraded 3/7 and an extended 3/12 version.
+An alternative is the Miditzer which is rather synthesised and not based on samples.

 History

 Originally, films were accompanied by pit orchestras in larger houses, and pit pianists in small venues.
 The first organs installed in theatres were church organs.
 These organs were ill-suited to accompanying the film and the performance.

 The earliest concepts of the theatre organ were modified pianos with a few ranks of pipes and various sound effects, housed in one cabinet, and typically located in the pit area.
 These were photoplayers.

 Robert Hope-Jones's concept, which he called a "unit orchestra", was developed and promoted, initially by the Rudolph Wurlitzer Company of North Tonawanda, New York.
 A new type of instrument, the Wurlitzer Hope Jones Unit-Orchestra, or simply theatre organ, was born.
 Soon, hundreds of instruments were being ordered from Wurlitzer and other manufacturers who copied the design for their own theatre organs.

 The Rudolph Wurlitzer company, to whom Robert Hope-Jones licensed his name and patents, was the most well-known manufacturer of theatre organs, and the phrase Mighty Wurlitzer became an almost generic term for the theatre organ.
 After some major disagreements with the Wurlitzer management, Robert Hope-Jones committed suicide in 1914.

 In Europe, the theatre organ appeared in cinemas after World War I. Some came from Wurlitzer, but there were European organ builders like M. Welte & Söhne and Walcker in Germany, and Standaart in the Netherlands.

-After the development of sound movies, theatre organs remained installed in many theatres to provide live music between features.
-After the "golden years" of the 1920s and 1930s, many were scrapped or sold to churches, private homes, museums, ice rinks, rollatoriums, and restaurants.